-Risk is present in Liaoning, Inner Mongolia (including the Great Khingan mountains), Heilongjiang, Jilin (including the Changbai mountains), Xinjiang (including the Altai and Tianshan mountains), Tibet, Yunnan, Sichuan, and Hebei.
+Risk of TBE is present in China.
+Endemic areas include Liaoning, Inner Mongolia (including the Great Khingan mountains), Heilongjiang, Jilin (including the Changbai mountains), Xinjiang (including the Altai and Tianshan mountains), Tibet, Yunnan, Sichuan, and Hebei.
+Transmission typically occurs from April to August, with peak transmission in June.

 Tick-borne Encephalitis is a viral infection caused by one of three tick-borne encephalitis virus (TBEV) subtypes belonging to the Flaviviridae family: Central European, Siberian, and Far Eastern (formerly known as Russian Spring-Summer Encephalitis).
 It is transmitted to humans through the bite of infected Ixodes ticks.
 Due to climate change, tick populations are moving further north in latitude.